RickCrowley/final/README.md

         d.
 When posted, they'd be listed by the user's name obtained from the sign-in
         e.
 Tag items as "Interested" that other users have posted as available and create a separate list of their interested items
         f.
 Users can click "Interested" a second time to undo the previous actions
-    4. Each user will have the own view of their items listed, items available and items they are interested in
+    4. Each user will have a unique view of their items listed, items available and items they are interested in

     Other potential features include:
     1. Clicking "Interested" changes the html styling around the images to differentiate them from unselected items
     2. Clicking "Interested" provides the email address of the poster and/or notifies the poster
     3. Users can filter by type of spirit

 Group:
     Rick Crowley